fchauvel/fchauvel.net/content/post/so_load_balancing.md

 that the response time eventually settle down very close to the individual service time.

+# Related Work

+I found several attempts to build auto-scaling through self-organisation.

+The Scarce framework (Bonvin et al., 2011) also uses "economical agents" that migrate or provision software components/service to maximise the utility of these components.
+These agents, which are deployed on virtual machines (VM), communicate to reach consensus and solve a distributed allocation optimisation problem.

 # What Next?
 The dynamic of EAS-0 is more complicated that I anticipated.
 It makes me think of several questions: